Aidan Cooney: Other work

 Cooney also anchors the show on a regular basis and has in the past fronted the stations nightly flagship show Sports Tonight and was frontman for the UEFA Champions League series for three seasons.
-He was TV3 news anchor from 1998–2003.
+He was TV3 news anchor from 1998 to 2003.
 He took part in the Dublin Marathon in 2006 and 2007.

-Cooney began his career with Eamonn Cooke's Radio Dublin in the late 1970s as Aidan Jay.
+Cooney began his career with Eamonn Cooke's Radio Dublin in the late 1970s as Aidan Jay, while also holding down a permanent job as a junior official with the Revenue Commissioners.
 He went on to a number of other pirate stations in Dublin including ARD, Big D, Community Broadcasting Corporation, Annabel Radio, Sunshine Radio, Radio Nova, Q102 and Treble TR.
 Aidan was the weekend breakfast presenter on Century Radio (Ireland's first national commercial radio station) between September and November 1989.
 He then was involved with Dublin's 98FM (initially called Classic Hits 98FM), initially as Head of Sport ("our man Aidan Cooney").
 He eventually got to present the weekday breakfast show with Kara Hanahoe, before leaving for TV3 in 1999.
 When Newstalk launched in Dublin, he was initially its weekend sports presenter.

 He damaged his ankle in 1999.

 He went to the United States to cover the 1994 FIFA World Cup for Classic Hits 98-FM.

 He spoke in support of Meteor's controversial advertisement involving the ejection of an elderly lady from a party for not bringing a mobile phone as a gift.